 For A Winter Wardrobe Refresh

 We can all use a wardrobe refresh when the weather outside is frightful.
-All Birds, one of our favorite sustainable brands, is stepping away from sneakers this holiday season with its new wool Dweller slippers.
-Pair the slippers with a pair of the world’s softest sweats, Vuori Performance Joggers ($84), and you’ve got the perfect present for a lazy Sunday morning.
+All Birds, one of our favorite sustainable brands, is stepping away from sneakers this holiday season with its Wool Lounger Fluff.
+Pair the slip-on's with a pair of the world’s softest sweats, Vuori Performance Joggers ($84), and you’ve got the perfect present for a lazy Sunday morning.

 A new pair of cashmere gloves is always a solid gift choice.
 At $30, the price is right for Italic’s Cashmere Ripped-Cuff Gloves, which are now available to all -- membership free! .